tzwel/Absence/README.md

 ```
 ### or

-grab a release from the [releases](https://github.com/tzwel/Absence/releases) section (usually outdated)
+grab a release from the [releases](https://github.com/tzwel/Absence/releases) section (not recommended, usually outdated)

 ## Running Absence
 Running start.cmd or